dokku/dokku/docs/deployment/logs.md

 The `vector` container will be stopped and removed from the system.
 If the container is not running, this command will do nothing.

 #### Configuring a log sink

-> If no sinks are specified, the vector container will exit.

 Vector uses the concept of log "sinks" to send logs to a given endpoint.
 Log sinks may be configured globally or on a per-app basis by specifying a `sink` in DSN form with the `logs:set` command.
 Specifying a sink value will reload any running vector container.